Tens of thousands still without power in Storm Darragh aftermath

 Two men were killed on Saturday by falling trees hitting their vehicles.

-One man died when a tree fell and hit his car on Silver Birch Road, Erdington, on Saturday afternoon, while another, in his 40s, was killed a tree fell onto his van in Lancashire at about 9am on Saturday.
+One man died when a tree fell and hit his car on Silver Birch Road, Erdington, on Saturday afternoon, while Mr Fiddler, in his 40s, was killed after a tree fell onto his van in Lancashire at about 9am on Saturday.